Bachelor of Arts

 This course provides a graduate level overview of the legal foundations of the environment in which public managers and policy makers operate.
 A case study approach is used to illustrate the interrelationship of public management, policymaking and law.
-Course Information: Same as PAD 565 and LES 565.
+Course Information: Same as LES 565.

 PSC 575.
 Effective Public Affairs Writing.
 4 Hours.

 Writing-intensive course examining a range of writing styles, structures and components used by public affairs practitioners and graduate students.
 Includes such topics as thesis statement literature review, fact sheet, policy memo and press release.
-Course Information: Same as LES 575 and PAD 575.
+Course Information: Same as LES 575.